From Good to Great: Six Steps to Transform Your Team – An APMP Case Study

 “It’s a great outlet for leadership,” says Morrow, who has herself spoken at BPC events.
 “We’ve got a lot of high-potential employees here that are on a trajectory of advancement.”

-Morrow gives us examples of two team members, Lee Robinson and Patrick Chase, who have recently presenting webinars on APMP TV about scaling for impact and leading multi-generational teams respectively.
+Morrow gives us examples of two team members, Lee Robinson and Patrick Chase, who have recently presented webinars on APMP TV about scaling for impact and leading multi-generational teams respectively.

 “It’s a great way for them to flex those leadership muscles and really refine that skillset in a supportive and encouraging environment,” she adds.